axibase/atsd-use-cases/tutorials/creating-rules/README.md

 ## Execute Script

 If necessary, execute scripts that coincide with rule condition evaluation on open, repeat, or cancel.
-This rule evaluates excessive memory usage, so an **On Open** script only adds to the workload of the struggling machine.
+This rule evaluates excessive memory usage, thus an **On Open** script only adds to the workload of the struggling machine.
 Once memory usage normalizes, verifying that the machine is operating as expected is one option.

 Set the **On Cancel** switch to **Yes** and clear the **Same as `On Open`** checkbox.